AmbireTech/adex-protocol/components/smart-platform.md

 @TODO when describing OUTPACE, lean on ameen's "a way for two or more entities to privately make updates to some state that only they control"; OCEAN spec should include state transition fn as well; OUTPACE extension should include the balance tree and restrictions; also, when describing OCEAN/OUTPACE emphasize privacy

-@TODO describe `adex-smart-platform` events mempool: a sorted set, where `insert` and `find` work via a binary search, we pop items from the beginning (oldest first) to clean it up; describe messages between validators too: ProposeNewState, SignNewState, RequestEventsBeIncluded; consider a Heartbeat message; also, each node should keep an internal ledger of who else from the validator set is online - if 1/3 or more is offline, stop showing the ad (stop participating in bidding);  also we should keep from who we observed which event, so that we can see if the events we didn't see were observed by the supermajority; also think of IP guarantees here, since it's the only thing preventing events from being just re-broadcasted; ANOTHEr security measure is have the user sign the event for every validator separately
+@TODO describe validator stack events mempool: a sorted set, where `insert` and `find` work via a binary search, we pop items from the beginning (oldest first) to clean it up; describe messages between validators too: ProposeNewState, SignNewState, RequestEventsBeIncluded; consider a Heartbeat message; also, each node should keep an internal ledger of who else from the validator set is online - if 1/3 or more is offline, stop showing the ad (stop participating in bidding);  also we should keep from who we observed which event, so that we can see if the events we didn't see were observed by the supermajority; also think of IP guarantees here, since it's the only thing preventing events from being just re-broadcasted; ANOTHEr security measure is have the user sign the event for every validator separately

-@TODO adex-smart-platform DB structure, including a table `channels_onchain` which is populated by the blockchain-specific adapter (which consists of a continuous process that populates the table, AND an interface to sign and provide merkle proofs); this is important for having an agnostic system
+@TODO validator stack DB structure, including a table `channels_onchain` which is populated by the blockchain-specific adapter (which consists of a continuous process that populates the table, AND an interface to sign and provide merkle proofs); this is important for having an agnostic system

-@TODO describe internal ledgers in adex-smart-platform: there's one on which events were provably observed by other users; and one for how many fees are claimed (ClaimValidationFee, can be created by a validator to make them claim a fee)
+@TODO describe internal ledgers in the validator stack: there's one on which events were provably observed by other users; and one for how many fees are claimed (ClaimValidationFee, can be created by a validator to make them claim a fee)

-@TODO adex-smart-platform: might need a restriction on the max publishers, or on min spend per publisher; since otherwise it might not be worth it for a publisher to withdraw
+@TODO validator stack: might need a restriction on the max publishers, or on min spend per publisher; since otherwise it might not be worth it for a publisher to withdraw

-@TODO adex-smart-platform parameters: e.g. `{ batching: { maxEvents, maxTime } }`

 @TODO encrypt user's data in the SDK? with a key from the nodes?
 @TODO homomorphic encryption or some kind of obfuscation of the data in the SDK? how can this be done? maybe nucypher?